hchiam/angularjsSandbox/README.md

 ## description:

-AngularJS is an open-source JavaScript framework developed by Google.
+AngularJS is an open-source JavaScript framework (not a library) developed by Google.  (your code calls a library ; your code is called/"read" by a framework for "interpretation" etc.)

 AngularJS extends HTML with ng-directives to make HTML pages more DYNAMIC.
 It enables updating of data without having to re-load the page!